Samsung Galaxy S II: Galaxy S II – Model GT-I9100G

-The Samsung Galaxy S II GT-I9100G was released in late 2011, and is usually sold instead of the original GT-I9100 in certain markets (mostly Asia and some parts of Europe).
-An overview of the Samsung Galaxy S II GT-I9100G can be seen on Samsung's official website.
+The GT-9100G was released in late 2011, and is usually sold instead of the original GT-I9100 in certain markets (mostly Asia and some parts of Europe).
+An overview of the Galaxy S II GT-I9100G can be seen on Samsung's official website.
 It features a Texas Instruments OMAP4430 SoC instead of the Exynos 4210 in the GT-I9100.
 It is visually identical to the GT-I9100, as well as having the same 1.2 GHz processor speed and dual-core ARM Cortex A9 processor technology.
 However, the SoC is of a different design and the Mali-400 GPU has been replaced by a PowerVR SGX 540 GPU.
 This difference in the SoC makes this variant incompatible with custom ROMs intended for the I9100, but it has been steadily gaining its own aftermarket support (such as from CyanogenMod) due to the relative ease of development and the openness of the TI OMAP platform.